The 11 Best Beaches in Florida, From Cityside Shores to Uninhabited Islands

 Stay the night

-A 30,000-square-foot spa, championship golf course, and tennis courts are among the many amenities at the sprawling Ponte Vedra Inn & Club and sister property, the Lodge & Club, which sprawl across 10 low-rise buildings on the oceanfront.
+A 30,000-square-foot spa, championship golf course, and tennis courts are among the many amenities at the elegant Ponte Vedra Inn & Club and sister property, the Lodge & Club, which sprawl across 10 low-rise buildings on the oceanfront.

 If you’re yearning for space after a few Disney days, head to Cocoa Beach.